In this tutorial, we’ll explore how to create and insert new elements into the DOM using jQuery’s Append method.

 var div = document.createElement('div'); document.body.appendChild(div);

-In the following example, we append a
+In the example below, we add a

-Insert New Element with Text
+Adding New Elements with Text

 var p = document.createElement('p'); // create new paragraph element

-.append() function, like so.
+.append() function, like this:

-$('body').append('<p>This is the text in new element.<p>');
+$('body').append('<p>This is the text in the new element.</p>');

 This one-liner accomplishes the same task: it inserts a new paragraph element, complete with text, right before the closing body tag.